Ruvyrom/Ruvomain-Protocole/README.md

 [Reddit](https://www.reddit.com/r/Ruvomain/s/9HlpNjl2M7)
 [Telegram Channel](https://t.me/ruvomain)

-This protocol is a living project.
 *   **Validation:** Rigorous cross-verification with [Willie_169](https://github.com/Willie169).
 *   **Architecture:** Formal acknowledgment of the Canta workflow by [Samolego](https://samolego.github.io/Canta/).
 *   **Community Testing:** Special thanks to @ric69 for empirical field-testing of Tier 1 stability.

+This protocol is a living project.
+You czn create et adapt this for other devices.

 ---
 ### 📸 Proof of Concept